HolyCow/rails-4-starter/README.md

 Rails 4 Starter
 ===============

-I user this to create my Rails apps, then throw them in their own repository.
+I user this to create my Rails apps, then throw them in their own repository using https://github.com/HolyCow/rails-4-app-starter as a starting point for the new app.

 Requirements
 ============